vitorbritto/just/README.md

 - [Uglify](https://npmjs.org/package/uglify-js)
 - [Stylus](https://npmjs.org/package/stylus)

+**What you can do with Just:**

+- Compile and generate CSS files
+- Compress and Minify JavaScript files
+- Lint JavaScript and CSS files

-> This is a work in progress and I will likely add more functionality in the future.
+> This is a work in progress and I will likely add more functionality in the future. <br/>
 > Tested on Linux and OSX. =]